Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will hinder progress.
+- Inability to establish achievable goals can hinder progress.

-- Negativity has no place in any workplace.
+- Negativity has no place in any work environment.

 - Insufficient commitment can lead to errors burning out, mistakes, and internal discontent.

-- Reduce stress by learning techniques for managing time and learning how to delegate work that is not your favorite.
+- Reduce stress by implementing Time Management techniques and learning how to delegate work that is not your favorite.

 Not Establishing Goals